frapplecat/moonup/README.md

 * Upcoming events.
 What type of event, when and where they take place
 * How to get to the event sites
 * Sign-up to the MOONup newsletter
-* Add astro-photography or event photos to the moonshots gallery
+* Add astrophotography or event photos to the moonshots gallery
 * Contact with any queries
 * Links to social media feeds